travetto/travetto/docs/MILESTONES.md

 * This has the affect of removing a bunch of custom logic around tests
 * Alt folders have been removed, and can be emulated by specifying `TRV_SRC_LOCAL` values as needed.

-### New Features
+#### Compiler Ownership
+* Reworked @travetto/boot compiler to create clear responsiblity for managing the compiler/transpiler relationsip with node runtime.
+* Modified @travetto/compiler to no longer register extension directly, but

+#### Entrypoint Standardization
 * Updated boot to allow for user provided registration hoooks via `TRV_REQUIRES`
+* Allow for use of `main` functions to allow for direct invocation of any file, primaryily used for plugins and cli activities
+* Removed all `plugin-*.js` files as in lieu of exposing a `main` function in the target files.
+* Removed almost all `*.js` files in the test folders, in lieu of exposing `main` functions.
+Tests no longer auto execute on import.

 ### Non-Breaking Changes

 #### Standard dependency upgrades

-#### Lessened dependency on bash scripts, and moved build processes over to nodesh
+#### Lessened dependency on bash scripts, and moved build processes over to @arcsine/nodesh
-* Local developmentshould now support windows, but there may still be a few edge cases
+* Local development should now support windows, but there may still be a few edge cases

 #### Docs have been converted back to typescript, and the doc folders have been simplified
 * Proper typechecking on all docs
 * Renamed file from DOCS.js to doc.ts
+* Moved main README.md to `related/overview/doc.ts`